Emriko/Portfolio/content/posts/particleSystem.md

 ## Shaders

-The following is a simple emmiter using pseudo random algorithms seeding with particle id (this will make a repeating pattern, however, with the amount of partilces this is negligible)
+The following is a simple emitter that uses pseudo-random algorithms seeded with the particle ID.
+This will create a repeating pattern, however, given the number of particles, this is negligible.
 ```hlsl
 [numthreads(1, 1, 1)]
 void main(uint3 DTid : SV_DispatchThreadID)